laakkti/oma-app/wp-content/plugins/advanced-iframe/readme.txt

 - Hide areas of the layout to give the iframe more space (see screenshot)
 - Show only specific areas of the iframe when the iframe is on a same domain (The Pro version supports this on different domains) or include parts directly by jQuery
-- Modify css styles in the parent and the iframe to e.g. change the width of the content area (see screenshot)
+- Modify css styles in the parent and the iframe to e.g. change the width of the content area (see screen-shot)
 - Forward parameters to the iframe
 - Resize the iframe to the content height or width on loading, AJAX or click
 - Scroll the parent to the top when the iframe is loaded